 Staff recommends that this CPA be included in the second year of the assessment process.
 Overall, this CPA scored near the average for both the Opportunity + Wellbeing and Growth + Livability indicators.
-This CPA had a similar score to the Northwest Mesa CPA, and these two CPAs are abutting.
-In addition, these two abutting CPAs have few community centers or similar facilities where meetings can be held.
-For this reason, staff recommends that these two CPAs be held in the fall of the second year, when they will overlap and may be able to share some staff time and resources.
+This CPA abuts and had a similar score to the Northwest Mesa CPA.
+In addition, these two CPAs have few community centers or similar facilities where meetings can be held.
+For this reason, staff recommends that these two CPAs be held in the spring of the second year, when they will overlap and may be able to share some staff time and resources.
 Because its overall score was slightly lower than the Northwest Mesa CPA, staff recommends that CPA be first within the second year.